GSA/ficam-federation/_plan/00_index.md

 ===============================

 It’s true that federation is a real change in the way things have been done in the past, but federation is good change.
-It will not only make your life easier but also those of your customers.
-Federation will give you rapid, streamlined access to critical applications and websites--without having to step over that pack of tired old dogs:  many logins, passwords, and multi-factor authentications--just to access applications and websites you need to start your work.
+It will make your life and the lives of your customers and partners much easier.
+Federation will give you rapid, seamless access to critical applications and websites--without having to step over that pack of tired old dogs:  many logins, passwords, and multi-factor authentications--just to access websites and applications that your customers, partners, and agency users need to start their work.

-We want to help you transition to Federation.
+We want to help you transition to federation!
 Please send any and all questions to: fpki@gsa.gov

 ## Federation Advantages

-* Single Sign-on (SS)/Federated Sign-on (FSO) will give you nearly seamless access to critical applications and websites
+* Samless access to critical websites and applications
 * Happy users, partners, and customers
 * Significate cost reductions for internal identity and access services
 * Significant cost reductions for IT infrastructure

 ## Things To Consider
-How do I know if federation is right for my agency?
+Is federation right for your agency?
 Consider:

 * How many externally facing websites does your agency have?
 * How many mission-critical agency applications do you own?
+* Customer population
-* Does my agency already have additional funding for HSPD-12 and ICAM improvements?
+* Does my agency have available funding for single sign-on IT improvements and service provider fees?
 * Are there other additional funding sources available?
+* What are the potential risks?
 * Will our stakeholders readily agree with this bold move?

 Here are **key actions** to help you begin planning for a federation project: